FORMAL & INFORMAL

 Two different views are important.

 Easiest to see is the FORMAL "skeleton" - the hierarchy of the ORG chart, rules and role descriptions.
 This is the core of the bureaucratic model of management and collaboration.
-Through much of human history bureaucracy was a key success factor in major civilizations such as the Roman Empire and the Industrial Revolution.
+Through much of human history bureaucracy was a key success factor in major civilizations such as the Roman Empire and the modern Industrial Revolution.

 Although bureaucratic management is widely criticized (almost a dirty word) it is still alive and found widely in practice.
 But now it is often overlaid in parts with other approaches that try to respond to major social and economic changes, especially more demanding customers, tougher competition, more and faster changes, and better-educated workers.

 These other approaches see the importance of INFORMAL relationships at work and seek to benefit much more from the knowledge and intelligence of workers on all levels.
 In manufacturing firms quality inspectors are out; instead workers are responsible for the quality of their work.
 They find better ways to raise quality and efficiency.
 This goes with a workplace culture of high engagement, org. learning, good morale and respectful relationships.

-A start-up, still small, that embraced the Grow approach might function as a "learning organization" (with Adhocracy informal structure instead of bureaucratic formality).
+A start-up, still small, that embraced the Grow approach might function as a "learning organization" (with Adhocracy's informal structure instead of Bureaucratic formality).

 But after it grows much larger it is likely to become bureaucratic.
 At large scale many managers fear chaos if they don't use bureaucracy for order and consistency.
 But this approach sacrifices flexibility, work satisfaction, engagement, and the entrepreneurial spirit.

 Here we see a central challenge of modern management: how to combine these two conflicting principles - Bureaucracy and Organizational Learning